Emo-gml/Awesome-Mental-Health-LLMs/README.md

 ---

-## 💙 From Pattern Recognizers to Personalized Companions:
-## A Survey of Large Language Models in Mental Health
+## 💙 From Pattern Recognizers to Personalized Companions:A Survey of Large Language Models in Mental Health

 📄 PsyArXiv: https://osf.io/preprints/psyarxiv/zr57s_v1